2015 CEEQA Gala

-The eight page Financial Times-CEEQA Property Special Report tie-in with CEEQA, published each year on the day of the Gala in print and online, is one of the highlights of the CEEQA programme, shining a global light on the key issues, trends, companies and people of the New Europe property sector.
+A 12 page Financial Times-CEEQA Property Special Report tie-in with CEEQA was published on the day of the Gala in print and online, one of the highlights of the CEEQA programme, shining a global light on the key issues, trends, companies and people of the New Europe property sector.
 This year’s report looked at the increasing push into regional cities in the more mature Central Europe markets, both because of core city saturation in some segments and as a result of burgeoning BPO activity, as well as the emergence of the Romanian market as a serious investment target, and the recent re-emergence of Hungary – despite the backdrop of market unease about Ukraine situation and the economic effects of international sanctions against Russia.

 The annual WBJ Observer-CEEQA pre-Gala Report provided an in depth review of the important trends affecting the market place addressed by CEEQA’s two insight summits at the recent Mapic and Mipim real estate fairs, as well as a round of past CEEQA Galas and plans for 2015.
 Both reports are available to download on the CEEQA website.